apmcleod/met-align/README.md

 ## Project Overview
 This is a model for meter detection and alignment from live performance MIDI data.
 Example corpora are found in the `corpora` directory, [anacrusis files](#anacrusis-files) are found in the `anacrusis` directory, and a pre-trained grammar can be found in the `grammars` directory.

+NOTE: In order to work well, the notes in the input MIDI files should be split into monophonic voices per MIDI channel.
+If they are not, the recommended way to do so is to use my [voice-splitting](https://github.com/apmcleod/voice-splitting) package, and run like this:

+`$ java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingTester -w voice FILES` (also add `-l` if the files are live performance).

+This will create new files with the extension ".voice" added to the end, with voice separation performed.
+Use these new .voice files as input for meter alignment.

 ## Documentation
 This document contains some basic examples and a general overview of how to use the classes in this project.
 All specific documentation for the code found in this